 Adaptive microlearning combines the learning theory of adaptive learning with the delivery mechanism of microlearning, in order to have a highly effective training system.

 Otto isn’t a quizzing platform.
 We’re a rapid training platform.
 Our adaptive algorithms are designed to have the learner master the content in as little time and with as little effort as possible.
 There is no general purpose learning tool like it.

 Otto applies “forgetting pressure” to decrement a learner’s mastery over time.
 The rate of forgetting is based on the learner’s mastery.
 Otto will automatically provide the learner with personalized Activities to prevent mastery loss, and regain “lost” mastery.
-In this way, Otto can ensure long term retention.
+In this way, Otto can ensure long term knowledge retention.

 Otto’s proprietary algorithms are based on the best attributes of adaptive microlearning.
 We implement many of the learning theories behind established education and training concepts such as: